JSBmanD/docs/pages/apps/supporting-chinese-ad-attribution.md

 To this end, Branch built an Android plugin specifically to capture the IMEI (International Mobile Equipment Identity) of Open Source Android devices.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "NOT COMPATIBLE WITH GOOGLE PLAY"
+  "title": "NOT COMPATIBLE WITH GOOGLE PLAY",
-	Using this module in apps that are listed on the Play Store can cause the app to be removed from the store.
+  "body": "Using this module in apps that are listed on the Play Store can cause the app to be removed from the store."
+}
+[/block]

 ## Enabling China Features